Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

 \begin{assum}[Task Structure] Each target track corresponds to a new FSTC, drawn independently from a fixed class $\Theta$.
 For a sequence of tracks, we assume the existence of a distribution $P(\theta)$ on $\Theta$.
 This assumption is reasonable since a new target track corresponds to a new trajectory, target scattering behavior, and possible changes in clutter and noise distribution.
 However, since the physical scene is expected to remain relatively stationary over time, the scene should have enough structure to define $\Theta$ and $P(\theta)$. \end{assum}

 Since capacity-achieving schemes are impractical without explicit assumptions and \emph{a priori} knowledge of the target channel's behavior, we frame the waveform selection process for a fixed FSTC as a statistical learning problem.
 During each track instance, the radar wishes to select the waveform which minimizes an unknown loss function during each CPI, which is a sequential decision problem over a finite time horizon.
-The loss represents a performance characteristic which is calculable without knowledge of the underlying channel state. \\

-Instead of learning a waveform selection strategy that performs well across an entire class of FSTCs, we seek to learn an inductive bias that allows for efficient learning of any individual channel in the class.
-We describe the general structure of the statistical learning problem in the next section and continue to a discussion of the meta-learning process thereafter. \\
+The loss represents a performance characteristic which is calculable without knowledge of the underlying channel state.
+Instead of learning a fixed waveform selection strategy that performs well across an entire class of FSTCs, we seek to learn an inductive bias that allows for efficient learning of any new channel within the class.